bonicio/KNScratchImageView/README.md

 ### Features

 - UIImageView replacement
-- `.radius` for brush size
+- Customized brush size
 - Delegate callback for percentage cleared
 - ARC
 - Tested with iOS 5 and 6

 ### Installation / How to use

 * Copy all files in `Source` folder to your project
 * Replace your `UIImageView` with `ImageMaskView`
 * Call `[theImageView beginInteraction]`
+* See sample code for suggested use case

 ### License

-UIViewController+KNSemiModal is licensed under MIT License Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights
+KNScratchImageView is licensed under MIT License Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights